 The San Antonio Missions National Historical Park, also known as San Antonio Missions, is an important site for Texas history and Native heritage.
 It is also Texas’ only UNESCO World Heritage Site.

-The park is comprised of four Spanish colonial missions: Mission Concepción, Mission San José, Mission San Juan, and Mission Espada.
+The park comprises four Spanish colonial missions: Mission Concepción, Mission San José, Mission San Juan, and Mission Espada.

 Visitors are encouraged to enjoy several hiking and bike trails within the park.
-The bike trails connect each mission and are each about 2.5 miles long.
-I highly recommend taking advantage of the city’s bike-share program, BCycle, for a fun way to visit all of these historic landmarks.
+The bike trails connect each mission and are about 2.5 miles long.
+I highly recommend taking advantage of the city’s bike-share program, BCycle, for a fun way to visit all these historic landmarks.

 A day pass for BCycle is $15 or $5 for 30-minute rides.
 You can purchase BCycle passes here.
 The National Park Service manages the San Antonio Missions.
 It is open daily from 9:00 a.m. to 5:00 pm.
 Entry to the park is free, and ranger-led activities are also free of charge.

 This mission was founded in 1755 and boasted the title of the oldest unrestored stone church in the United States.

 At Mission Concepción, you will find the Four Voice Exhibit.
 This moving exhibit depicts the effects of colonization in Texas from the perspective of Native Americans, early explorers, and historians.

 Mission San José